Causal Testing: Finding Defects' Root Causes: Introduction

 The rest of this paper is structured as follows.
 Section~\ref{sec:motivating} illustrates how Causal Testing can help developers on a real-world defect.
-Section~\ref{sec:approach} details Causal Testing and Section~\ref{sec:holmes} describes Holmes, our prototype implementation.
+Sections~\ref{sec:approach}~and~\ref{sec:holmes} describe Causal Testing and Holmes, respectively.
 Section~\ref{sec:evalUtility} evaluates how useful Holmes is in identifying root causes and Section~\ref{sec:ApplicabilityEvaluation} evaluates how applicable Causal Testing is to real-world defects.
-Finally, Section~\ref{sec:Threats} identifies threats to the validity of our studies, Section~\ref{sec:Discussion} discusses our findings, Section~\ref{sec:related} places our work in the context of related research, and Section~\ref{sec:Contributions} summarizes our contributions.
+Section~\ref{sec:Discussion} discusses the implications of our findings and limitations and threats to the validity of our work.
+Finally Section~\ref{sec:related} places our work in the context of related research, and Section~\ref{sec:Contributions} summarizes our contributions.